StevenLwcz/StevenLwcz.github.io/_posts/2022-03-06-The-Gdb-Python-API-For-Tui-Windows:-Part-3.md

             self.tui.write(f'{GREEN}{name:<10}{RESET}{val}{NL}')
 ```

-We have to be careful however.
+Care is needed however.
 Before the program has run or after execution has finished there will be no frame and Python will throw a:

 ```
 Python Exception <class 'gdb.error'> No frame is currently selected.: